aredoubles/FoulBall/README.md

         * Seems like it would require a graph of some kind?
     * Too bad, because this does seem like it would be critical to the overall question...so what can be done?
     * Could this be overcome just by using an enormous dataset, and encoding it normally?
 I doubt it...
-* The PitchFX data is lacking metadata, and so the interpretation of some features is unclear to me right now
-    * ex: what are the precise differences between the x/px/x0/ax/pfx_x etc. features?

 ## Footnotes
 * Roger Shaw